funkhaus/fh-components/README.md

 -   `ended`: fires once the video has reached the end.
 -   `play`: fires any time the video begins playback
 -   `pause`: fires any time the video is paused
+-   `width`: fires any time the video is resized by fitToParent.
+Value is the new width in pixels.
+-   `height`: fires any time the video is resized by fitToParent.
+Value is the new height in pixels.
+-   `error`: fires if there is an error during calculation.
+Value will be the error object that was triggered.

 ## `wp-content`